 About the Faculty Instructor

 Her research and programming interests include the education and holistic care of children in complex humanitarian emergencies-- particularly those orphaned by HIV/AIDS in eastern and southern Africa and/or affected by armed conflict.
-Hepburn co-directed the Duke University Graduate Program on Global Governance and Policy in Geneva, Switzerland from 2001-2005.
-She currently teaches international humanitarian law and policy as part of the Program.
+Hepburn co-directed the Duke University Graduate Program on Global Policy in Geneva, Switzerland from 2001-2005.
+She currently teaches the Humanitarian Action: Human Rights, Refugees, and Crisis Response course in the Program.

 Hepburn is a Senior Research Fellow in the Duke University, Health Inequalities Program and is an adjunct faculty member at The George Washington University, Elliott School of International Affairs where she teaches on the care of children in complex humanitarian emergencies.
 Hepburn is also the Executive Director of WomenOne, a non-profit organization dedicated to educating women and girls faced with extreme poverty and cultural barriers.
 She received both her undergraduate and graduate degrees with honors from Duke University.
 She currently resides in Washington, D.C. with her husband and four children.